jlakhlili/ai-wildfire/README.md

 ## Case study

-The im of this case study is is developing a simple machine learinig model which can predict whether information fire spread from given set of data [5].
+The aim of this case study is developing of a simple machine learinig model which can predict whether information fire spread from given set of data [5].

+>> add jupiter notebook here

 ## Conclusion